WHAT WE DO AT BRDGES ACADEMY

 with Rachel Wohl

-Being mindful gives class participants the opportunity to respond skillfully to whatever is arising in the moment, even in the heat of conflict.
+Being mindful gives conflict resolution practitioners (mediators, negotiators, facilitators, coaches, attorneys, arbitrator, human resource personnel, and psychologists – to name a few) the opportunity to respond skillfully to whatever is arising in the moment, even in the heat of conflict.
 To strengthen your ability to be mindful at work and play, you will be introduced to mindfulness meditation.
 This 4-hour course increases mental acuity and focus, promotes freedom from habitual judgments and reactions, builds our capacity to be fully present in the moment, lowers stress and promotes clarity and calmness.
-This highly successful in-person course now moves to the global classroom where virtually anyone anywhere with a computer can learn to pay focused, non-judgment attention to experiences as they unfold.
-By participating in a series of enjoyable exercises and conflict-related role-plays, you will be introduced to two practical tools of awareness, STOPSI© and Taking STOCK©, co-created by Wohl and Leonard L. Riskin, which help integrate mindfulness into our conflict resolution work and home lives.
+This highly successful in-person course has been distilled for the global classroom where virtually anyone anywhere with a computer can learn to pay focused, non-judgment attention to experiences as they unfold.
+By participating in a series of enjoyable exercises and conflict-related role-plays, you will be introduced to Breath Pauses and two practical tools of awareness, STOPSI© and Taking STOCK©, co-created by Wohl and Leonard L. Riskin, which help integrate mindfulness into our conflict resolution work and home lives.

 with Dave Joseph

-Wherever you are in the world, global experience demonstrates that at least 80% of the work in successful mediations and dialogue happens before participants even walk into their first meeting together.
-This practical and functionally-oriented course focuses on the benefits of preparation to both parties and the conflict resolution practitioner.
-The course takes you step-by-step through how to do this skillfully.
-Helping the parties to clarify their purpose, to reflect on what is most important to them and how they can bring themselves constructively into the room are some of the topics class participants will explore through interactive exercises in this global classroom.
+As a conflict resolution professional, wherever you are in the world, global experience demonstrates that at least 80% of the work in successful conflict resolution happens before participants even walk into their first meeting together.
+This online and in-real-time, practical course focuses on the benefits of preparation to both the parties and the professional leading the negotiation, facilitation, mediation, human resource or legal meetings, dialogue, coaching or counseling conflict-resolution sessions.
+This course delineates step-by-step how skillfully to prepare for dispute resolution environments through the use of interactive exercises.
+Global participants will learn how to assist multi-cultured parties to clarify their purpose, to reflect on what is most important to them and, how they can bring themselves constructively into the room.

 To stand by our mission, we donate a percentage of all proceeds to Mediators Beyond Borders International (MBB), an international 5013(c) not for profit organization.
 Visit the MBB Website